 Once per year my entire unit, all four of us, had to descend on a squadron HQ for a week and examine everything in minute detail, from the cleanliness of the buildings to the correct maintenance of the many order books.
-We carried out oral tests of individuals' general knowledge about tanker operations and procedures but we did not do any flying tests that week.
+We carried out oral tests of individuals' general knowledge about tanker operations and procedures, but we did not do any flying tests that week.
 The VSU's Annual Formal Inspection was a worrying time for everyone, but especially for squadron commanders.

 To make sure everyone realised it was the Annual Formal Inspection, we turned up on the Monday morning promptly at 0900 hrs, dressed in our best blue uniform, and formally told the squadron commander that we had arrived.
-That had always seemed well OTT to me, especially as one of the squadrons lived in the same hangar as the VSU so all we had to do was walk downstairs.
+That had always seemed well OTT (over the top) to me, especially as one of the squadrons lived in the same hangar as the VSU so all we had to do was walk downstairs.
 OTT or not, it had, so I was told, been the practice in the V Force for many years when the examiners were based at the Group HQs and not at the airfields.
-I tried to change that so that on Day 1 of the formal visit we could go downstairs, or walk to one of the other hangars, in our normal flying clothing, but I was over-ruled by Group HQ.
+I wanted to change that so that on Day 1 of the formal visit we could go downstairs, or walk to one of the other hangars, in our normal flying clothing, but I was over-ruled by Group HQ.